Natural Supplements to Help Dogs Sleep

 If you notice that your healthy dogs look tired but isn’t tired enough to fall asleep, here are some signs that can help you determine when it’s time for bed:

-- Loss of interest in playtime.
+• Loss of interest in playtime.
 When dogs are tired, they typically show it by losing interest in their toys and other activities.
 If your pooch suddenly seems disinterested in playing or chasing their favorite toy, they may be ready for a nap.

-- Excessive yawning.
+• Excessive yawning.
 Dogs yawn for all sorts of reasons, but excessive yawning is usually a sign that they’re tired or bored — which means they could use some rest!
 The more often your dog yawns without any obvious reason (such as being exposed to extreme temperatures), the more likely it is that he needs sleep.

-- Dilated pupils.
+• Dilated pupils.
 Another surefire indicator that your pup needs to get some shut-eye?
 Dilated pupils (the result of dilation of the iris).

 Canine insomnia is a common problem in dogs.
 It is a condition where the dog cannot sleep well and is restless at night.
 This can be caused by many factors.
 Some of these include:

-- Discomfort
+• Discomfort

-- Boredom and stress
+• Boredom and stress

-- Lack of exercise
+• Lack of exercise

-- Sudden changes in routine
+• Sudden changes in routine

 Dogs that are struggling with insomnia often have trouble falling asleep or staying asleep.
 They might even wake up earlier than usual and be unable to get back to sleep.
 If your dog has these symptoms, they may have canine insomnia.

-It’s important to note that not all animals with insomnia have the same problems.
+It’s important to note that not all animals with sleep issues have the same problems.
 While some dogs may struggle with falling asleep, others might have trouble staying asleep or waking up much earlier than usual.
 In some cases, restless or anxious dogs may pace around or whine, but they won’t settle down enough to fall asleep again.
 They may also show other unusual behaviors that are atypical when they’re overly tired.

 Is your dog restless at night?
 Do they wake you up continuously moving around and looking for something to do?
 Are you tired of listening to the pitter-patter of little paws on the floor?
-If your dog has trouble sleeping, there are a number of natural supplements that can help them get some shut-eye.
-These supplements promote relaxation and help maintain normal sleeping habits.

 Offering Melatonin